 Using WHOOP recovery as a guide empowers you to train smarter and more efficiently.

 Beyond getting all the sleep you need at night and generally engaging in healthy behaviors, here are several habits that can help boost you recovery:

 A poor night’s sleep, being sick or ill, and high levels of strain the day before all tend to have a negative effect on your recovery.
 Some other things that are detrimental to it include:

 WHOOP recovery is extremely personalized to you, and various influences will affect yours differently than others.
 The WHOOP Journal lets you log specific choices and behaviors to see the impact they have on your recovery.
-You are then provided with a detailed analysis of this in your Monthly Performance Assessments.

 For example, many of our members have found that increasing their fruit and vegetable intake, taking melatonin or magnesium before bed, and wearing a sleep mask are beneficial to their next-day recovery.
 On the other hand, eating a late meal usually does the opposite.